tenstorrent-metal/tt-metal/CONTRIBUTING.md

   - Pass any acceptance criteria mandated in the original issue.
   - Pass any testing criteria mandated by codeowners whose modules are relevant for the PR.
+  - For far-reaching changes at the Eager or Metal base runtime:
+    - Passes BERT Large good PCC mixed prec variant in a loop for 24 hours on a VM.
+    - Runs BERT Large good PCC mixed prec variant on your branch on CI multiple times a day without hangs or errors.
+(Let's say at least 2x per day)

 ### New feature and design specifications